softcite/software-mentions/README.md

 In addition, the response will contain the bibliographical reference information associated to a software mention when found.
 The bibliographical information are provided in XML TEI (similar format as GROBID).

-### /service/extractSoftwareXML
+### /service/annotateSoftwareXML

 The softcite software mention service can extract software mentions with sentence context information from a variety of publisher XML formats, including not only JATS, but also a dozen of mainstream publisher native XML (Elsevier, Nature, ScholarOne, Wiley, etc.).
 See [Pub2TEI](https://github.com/kermitt2/Pub2TEI) for the list of supported formats.
+Each call with an XML file (non TEI XML) will involve a transformation of the XML file into a TEI XML file, which will slow down the overall process.
+This additional time (a few seconds) is due to the loading and compilation of the style sheets that need to be performed for every calls.

 |  method   |  request type         |  response type       |  parameters         |  requirement  |  description  |
 |---        |---                    |---                   |---                  |---            |---            |